WikiBilim

-WikiBilim Public Foundation is a nonprofit organization operating in the Republic of Kazakhstan.
-The organization was established for developing and promoting online educational content in the Kazakh language.
-"Wiki" means content generated by users; "Bilim" means knowledge.
+WikiBilim Public Foundation is a non-profit organisation operating in the Republic of Kazakhstan.
+The organisation was established to develop and promote online educational content in the Kazakh language.
+'Wiki' means content generated by users; 'Bilim' means knowledge.

 History

-The organization was founded as a non-profit public foundation by Rauan Kenzhekhanuly, Timur Muktarov, Nartay Ashim and Marat Isbayev in May 2011.
-The starting project for WikiBilim was the Kazakh Wikipedia in Kazakhstan and developing community in Kazakh Wikipedia.
+The organisation was founded as a non-profit public foundation by Rauan Kenzhekhanuly, Timur Muktarov, Nartay Ashim, and Marat Isbayev in May 2011.
+WikiBilim's initial project focused on the Kazakh Wikipedia and the development of its editor community.